DETAILED ACTION

 wherein the instructions, when executed by the processor, cause the controller to:

-obtain data that is representative of measurements generated by a plurality of pressure sensors in the pressure-mitigation device over an interval of time (the pressure sensors; paragraphs 0060, 0099, and 0193 of Squitieri), wherein each of the plurality of pressure sensors is associated with a corresponding one of the plurality of chambers and a corresponding subset of the measurements (paragraphs 0060, 0099, and 0193 of Squitieri),
+obtain data that is representative of measurements generated by a plurality of pressure sensors disposed proximal to a surface of the pressure-mitigation device (the pressure sensors of Caminade; paragraphs 0060, 0099, and 0193 of Squitieri), wherein each of the plurality of pressure sensors is associated with a corresponding one of the plurality of chambers and a corresponding subset of the measurements, and wherein the plurality of sensors are configured to measure contact pressure on the surface of the pressure-mitigation device (paragraphs 0066, 0099, 0108, and 0193 of Squitieri; abstract and paragraphs 0030-0035 of Caminade),

-causing a notification to be presented on the display that indicates the human body is improperly positioned on the pressure-mitigation device (generating notification of Young so as to identify and display the discrepancies in the ideal position of the patient on the anatomy-specific pressure-mitigating contact surface and facilitate or ensure the adjustment of the patient accordingly; paragraph 0030-0031, 0033, and 0061-0063 of Young; paragraph 0057 of Squitieri).
+cause a notification to be presented on the display that indicates the human body is improperly positioned on the pressure-mitigation device (generating notification of Young so as to identify and display the discrepancies in the ideal position of the patient on the anatomy-specific pressure-mitigating contact surface and facilitate or ensure the adjustment of the patient accordingly; paragraphs 0030-0031, 0033, and 0061-0063 and claims 12, 13 and 19 of Young; paragraph 0057 of Squitieri),

 With respect to claims 2-3 and 19, the pressure sensors sending data to the processors in the modified control system 130 of Squitieri (paragraphs 0060, 0099, and 0193 of Squitieri).
 Young teaches that such connections can be hard-wired, such as a USB cable (paragraphs 0023, 0045, and 0063 of Young).
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use a USB cable and its corresponding connections for sending sensor data to the modified control system of Squitieri since (1) a transmission method is required and Young teaches one such method and/or (2) it is a simple substitution of one known element for another to obtain predictable results.